openshift/enhancements/enhancements/network/ovn-secondary-networks.md

 ### Requesting static IP / MAC
 A static MAC / IP address can be requested for the pods by specifying those in the annotations field.
-The requested IP address **must** be in range of the corresponding `OVNSecondaryNetwork`, otherwise the pod creation will fail.
+The requested IP address **must** be in range of the corresponding `OverlayNetwork`, otherwise the pod creation will fail.

 The usage of static MAC / IPs must be validated: once an IP is requested, we must make sure it is not in use within any logical port connected to that